Chia-Network/chia-docs/docs/rpc-reference/datalayer.md

 ### `get_local_root`

 Functionality: Get the root hash and timestamp of a store ID.
-Can be used for either local or remote stores
+Can be used for either owned or subscribed stores

 Usage: chia rpc data_layer [OPTIONS] get_local_root [REQUEST]